typestack/typeorm-typedi-extensions/README.md

 ### @OrmRepository

-Injects `Repository` of some Entity.
+Injects `Repository`, `MongoRepository`, `TreeRepository` or custom repository of some Entity.

-If you want to inject custom Repository (class decorated with `@EntityRepository` decorator), use `OrmCustomRepository` instead.
+Be aware that the property or param decorated with `@OrmRepository` has to be annotated with repository type!

 Example using property injection: